 - Pale skin

-As much as we don’t like seeing our children sick, remember that you cannot totally exclude bacteria or viruses from coming into contact with your child – be it at school, daycare or other public places.
-It also helps in building a stronger immune system.
+As much as we don’t like to see our children sick, remember that you cannot totally prevent your child from coming into contact with bacteria or viruses, whether it happens at school, at daycare, or in other public places.
+It also helps them build a stronger immune system.

-BellyBelly’s Health Panelist Tracey Habron suggests trying the following:
+BellyBelly’s Health Professionals Panelist, Tracey Habron, suggests trying the following:

-By being informed, comforting your child and providing them with what they need to get through a bout of gastro, you’re already doing the very best job you possibly can as a parent – so don’t be hard on yourself!
-Trust your instincts and take your child to their doctor if you are worried.
+By being informed, comforting your child, and providing him with what he needs to get through a bout of gastro, you’re already doing the very best job you possibly can as a parent – so don’t be hard on yourself!
+Trust your instincts and take your child to the doctor if you are worried.